 How To Treat Whiplash

-There are a number of ways you can treat the symptoms of whiplash.
-Most of these can be self-administered:
+There are several ways you can treat the symptoms of whiplash.
+Most of these can be self-administered.

-- Painkillers – you can take over-the-counter medicine such as paracetamol as directed on the packet.
-Other anti-inflammatory medicines like ibuprofen can be taken and there are also ibuprofen gels that exist for external use.
+Painkillers – you can take an over-the-counter medicine such as paracetamol as directed on the packet.
+Other anti-inflammatory drugs like ibuprofen can be taken, and there are also ibuprofen gels that exist for external use.
 Stronger pills like naproxen or codeine can be prescribed by your GP if needed.

-- Physiotherapy – most mild cases of whiplash won’t need physiotherapy but if the pain does not subside then you might find it helpful to have some heat or manipulation treatments with a qualified physiotherapist.
+Physiotherapy – most mild cases of whiplash won’t need physiotherapy.
+Still, if the pain does not subside, then you might find it helpful to have some heat or manipulation treatments with a qualified physiotherapist.